2.Visual flight rules

 2.2Conditions of VFR flight operations

-188.8.131.52Except when operating as a special VFR flight, execution of what is bound to CTR, VFR flights shall be conducted so that the aircraft is flown in conditions of visibility and distance from clouds equal to or greater than those specified in chapter "Airspace of the Czech Republic" in this Manual.
+126.96.36.199Except when operating as a special VFR flight, execution of what is bound to control zone, VFR flights shall be conducted so that the aircraft is flown in conditions of visibility and distance from clouds equal to or greater than those specified in chapter "Airspace of the Czech Republic" in this Manual.

-Helicopters flights may be permitted to operatein less than 1500 m, but not less than 800 m flight visibility, if manoeuvered at a speed that will give adequate opportunity to observe other traffic or any obstacles in time to avoid collision.
-Flight visibilities lower than 800 m may be permitted for special cases, such as medical flights, search and rescue operations and fire-fighting.
+Helicopters flights may be permitted to operate in less than 1500 m, but not less than 800 m flight visibility, if manoeuvred at a speed that will give adequate opportunity to observe other traffic or any obstacles in time to avoid collision.

-220.127.116.11With the exception when no permission has been received from ATC unit, VFR flights shall not take off or land at an aerodrome within a control zone, or enter control zone or traffic pattern:
+184.108.40.206With the exception when no permission has been received from ATC unit, VFR flights shall not take off or land at an aerodrome within a control zone, or enter aerodrome traffic pattern or aerodrome traffic zone:

 - when the ceiling is less than 1500 ft (450 m), or